react-native-device-info/react-native-device-info/README.md

 ### getDeviceToken()

 Gets the device token (see [DeviceCheck](https://developer.apple.com/documentation/devicecheck)).
-Only available for iOS 11.0+.
+Only available for iOS 11.0+ on real devices.
+This will reject the promise when getDeviceToken is not supported, be careful with exception handling.

 #### Examples